 By selecting sample rates that are directly divisible, the computer avoids having to do sonically degrading, complex math in its conversions, and allows DragonFly to sound its best.

-A cottage industry of higher-performance, add-on applications have sprouted up.
+While iTunes was once the easy and obvious answer, a cottage industry of higher-performance, add-on applications have since sprouted up.
 These applications address OS X only.
-All of these applications work in conjunction with iTunes’ graphic user interface (GUI).

 Stand-alone media players (for Apple and Windows)